 Heat a drizzle of oil in a large frying pan on high heat.
 When hot, add the pork koftas and fry until browned and cooked through, 8-10 mins, turning often.
 IMPORTANT: The koftas are cooked when no longer pink in the middle.
 Meanwhile, crumble the feta and scatter over the potatoes for the final 5 mins of cooking time.
-When everything is almost cooked, pop the naans in your oven to warm up for 1-2 mins.
+When everything is almost cooked, pop the naans on a baking tray and sprinkle on a little water.
+Bake in your oven until warmed through, 2-4 mins.

 Meanwhile, pop the cucumber, remaining garlic, remaining lemon zest, yoghurt and half the mint in a bowl.
 Season with salt and pepper, mix and set aside.
 (This is your tzatziki) Put the tomatoes, honey and half the lemon juice in another bowl.
 Season with salt and pepper, mix and set aside.
 To serve, pile all the toppings on the naans!
 Lettuce, chips, tomato salad, koftas, tzatziki and pickled onion - finish with the remaining mint and lemon.